 Challengers: Ian Harris

-Prosecutors have dropped domestic charges against the incumbent legislator, but his political problems are hardly over following his lackluster performance in the Democratic primary this year for Bronx borough president.
+Prosecutors have dropped domestic violence charges against the incumbent legislator, but his political problems are hardly over following his lackluster performance in the Democratic primary this year for Bronx borough president.
 Methodist preacher Ian Harris might benefit as he campaigns on a platform that includes support for free college and increased funding for public housing and local schools.
+He hasn’t yet reported fundraising numbers for January.
+While Sepúlveda’s fundraising may be a bit misleading – $100,000 of that is a personal loan to his own committee.

 State Sen. Simcha Felder of Brooklyn